Aaron-Bopp/TIM/30_Topics/32_Terms/qualia.md

 > [!wikipedia] [qualia](https://en.wikipedia.org/wiki/Qualia)
 >
 > In:: [[philosophy]] of [[mind]],
-> qualia are defined as individual instances of [[subjective]], [[conscious]] experience.
+> qualia are defined as individual instances of [[subjective]], [[consciousness|conscious]] experience.
 The term qualia derives from the Latin meaning "of what sort" or "of what kind" in a specific instance, such as "what it is like to taste a specific apple — this particular apple now".
 > Examples of qualia include the perceived sensation of pain of a headache, the taste of wine, as well as the redness of an evening sky.
 >
 > As qualitative characters of sensation, qualia stand in contrast to propositional attitudes, where the focus is on beliefs about experience rather than what it is directly like to be experiencing.